 Extreme Temperature Performance: The 316 stainless steel variant undergoes a specialized annealing process (1050°C for 1 hour) that stabilizes its microstructure, maintaining 90% of its tensile strength at 1000°C. This ensures structural integrity in ethylene cracking furnaces where peak temperatures reach 1100°C during hydrocarbon pyrolysis.

-Corrosion Resistance: Duplex S31803 alloy (22% Cr, 5% Ni, 3% Mo) forms a dense passive layer that resists chloride stress corrosion cracking (up to 20,000ppm Cl⁻) and sulfuric acid attacks (pH 2-4), extending service life by 2-3 years in hydrotreating units compared to 304 stainless steel anchors.
+Corrosion Resistance: Duplex S31803 alloy (22% Cr, 5% Ni, 3% Mo) forms a dense passive layer that resists chloride stress corrosion cracking (up to 20,000ppm Cl⁻) , extending service life by 2-3 years in hydrotreating units compared to 304 stainless steel anchors.

 Stress Mitigation: The V-profile’s geometric symmetry reduces thermal expansion-induced stress by 40% in cyclone preheaters, where temperature gradients exceed 500°C/hour.
 Finite Element Analysis (FEA) confirms minimal stress concentration at prong roots during thermal cycling.